How to Apply

 Free Application for Federal Student Aid (FAFSA)

 If a student is a US Citizen, permanent resident, or other qualifying non-resident then they must submit a FAFSA by the March 2 Cal Grant Deadline to be eligible for the most opportunities.
+Students attending California Community Colleges can submit a FAFSA through September 2 of each year to be considered for a community college Competitive Cal Grant award.
 To start the FAFSA a student will need to create a Federal Student Aid (FSA) ID so they can login and sign the completed application.
 The FAFSA is used to apply for state financial aid, like Cal Grant and the Middle Class Scholarship, federal financial aid programs like Pell Grant, and institutional aid from colleges like the Blue and Gold Scholarship or the State University Grant (SUG).

 California Dream Act Application (CADAA)

-Undocumented students who meet AB 540 requirements will need to submit the CADAA.
+Undocumented students who meet AB 540 requirements will need to submit the CADAA by the March 2 Cal Grant Deadline to be eligible for the most opportunities.
+Students attending California Community Colleges can submit a CADAA through September 2 of each year to be considered for a community college Competitive Cal Grant award.
 After a student completes the CADAA they must respond to requests for additional information including but not limited to the AB 540 affidavit from the student’s school of attendance.
 The CADAA is used to apply for state financial aid, like Cal Grant and the Middle Class Scholarship as well as institutional aid from colleges like the Blue and Gold Scholarship or the State University Grant (SUG).

 Make sure a Grade Point Average (GPA) has been submitted to the California Student Aid Commission (CSAC)